EPIC-guide/epic-guide.github.io/_life/money.md

 ### Second pillar

 Mandatory retirement savings, taken out of the salary, for yourself.
-Provider is always [Publica](https://publica.ch/) for EPFL employees.
+The provider is always [Publica](https://publica.ch/) for EPFL employees.
 Money is blocked until retirement or "permanently" leaving the country.

 ### Third pillar